Itopride

 Itopride (INN; brand name Ganaton) is a prokinetic benzamide derivative.
 These drugs inhibit dopamine and acetylcholine esterase enzyme and have a gastrokinetic effect.
 Itopride is indicated for the treatment of functional dyspepsia and other gastrointestinal conditions.
 It is a combined D2 receptor antagonist and acetylcholinesterase inhibitor.
+Itopride is the dimethoxy analog of trimethobenzamide.

 Medical uses

 Typically, itopride is indicated in the treatment of GI symptoms caused by reduced GI motility: